We sent TSG course reviewer Ian Mullins to check out the course and share with his fellow TSGers, his view on the

 Some of the trophies on display in the bar area are the oldest in British golf club history, including the ‘Silver Frigate’, a replica ship cast in the purest silver.

 The Pro-shop is situated by the putting green and we were welcomed with a big smile (some clubs could learn from this!) by Senior Club Professional Christine Langford.

 Christine is from a good pedigree, having turned professional in 1976 to pursue a career as a tournament player.
 She was one of the first players to qualify to play on the US LPGA Tour, and she is a founder member of the Ladies European Tour where she won 5 tournaments.

 With over 40 years working in her sport, Christine has been recognised by the PGA twice.
-Once by being awarded Advanced Fellow status and earlier this year, she was made an Honorary Life Member of the Association.
+Once by was awarded Advanced Fellow status and earlier this year, she was made an Honorary Life Member of the Association.

 Membership starts from as little as £51.50 a year for juniors, with Adult membership around the £1200 mark.
 Special concessions are in place for Seniors over 80 too.

 Thorpeness is not the cheapest course to play for visitors BUT it is good value.

-Rates for 18 holes is £60 before 12pm, £40 after 12pm with twilight rates also available.
+Rates for 18 holes are £60 before 12pm, and £40 after 12pm with twilight rates also available.
 The Shop is stocked with all the usual bits and pieces and their embroidered club wear is very smart.

 All the staff were friendly and very laid back (we are in Suffolk) and whilst I do object to being asked to pay £14 for breakfast (in the main hotel), a simple bacon roll can be bought at the bar for much much less.